 Can I also use TransferWise for my business?

 It depends on the country.
-Some countries allow the use of TransferWise even for “commercial” transfers (such as all countries of the European Union or Hong Kong), while others allow the use of TransferWise just for “personal” transactions (such as China or Russia).
+Some countries allow the use of TransferWise even for “commercial” transfers (such as all countries of the European Union or Hong Kong), while others allow the use of TransferWise just for “personal” transactions.

 Other than TransferWise, are there other similar services?